For September 9, 2025

 I provide instructions for creating a minimal web site for each of two online web hosting systems below: GitHub and Weebly.
 I encourage using GitHub for the reasons outlined below, but the most important thing is to get a web site up and running, so, if you are more comfortable with graphical drag-and-drop applications, then feel free to use Weebly for this exercise.

 One advantage of GitHub is that, in the process of creating your web page, you will learn how to use a version control system (git), which will be an important skill for your future scientific career.
 Version control was formerly only used by software developers, but today it is often used to maintain the integrity of any information that can be stored in a text file (manuscripts, datasets, web sites, etc.).
 Git is currently the state-of-the-art in version control, and GitHub.com is the place where most git users store their primary repositories.
-In GitHub, a web site is created by editing text files using a shorthand called markdown that makes it easy to create and, more importantly, easily maintain, a professional web site.
+In GitHub, a web site is created by editing text files using a shorthand called markdown that makes it easy to create a professional web site and, more importantly, easily maintain it.
 When you edit a file (either in a working copy on your local laptop or using the web interface provided by GitHub), you commit the modified files to your GitHub repository, and the changes automatically appear (nicely formatted) on your web site a few seconds later.

 Weebly is an alternative way to create a web site.
 To use Weebly, you drag and drop photos or widgets onto a page to build it.
 With Weebly, you pretty much have to be happy with the tools provided, but it is possible to get a pretty nice looking web site up and running really fast.